 The Friday night before Palm Sunday is one of my favorite nights in town.
 The Virgin of Dolores, or Our Lady of Sorrows, is celebrated with decorating all of the fountains in town and making home altars.
 You see these particularly in the older Mexican sections.
 You can enter the homes to see the altars which have the Virgin at the foot of Jesus on the cross.
 They use candles, wheat grass and oranges on the altars.
 Many are really over the top, while many are really very simple.
 There are many families with children walking from home to home, gathering in the homes with their friends, enjoying the paletas (ice cream bars) and sweets handed out at each location.
 It is festive, peaceful and a really wonderful experience.

-Everyone should experience Semana Santa, or Holy Week, in a place like San Miguel.
-Beginning with several processions on Palm Sunday, there are processions most days throughout the week.
 On Thursday everyone is out again visiting the traditional seven churches at night.
 There are also several Last Supper recreations.
 The week culminates on Good Friday with the trial of Christ in front of the Parroquia and the Funeral Procession late in the afternoon from the Templo del Oratorio de San Felipe Neri.
 It is very formal and very somber and should be experienced once.
 Saturday brings the Procession of the Virgin of Solitude, where women carry the statue from the Oratorio.
 On Easter Sunday the big event is the blowing up of the Judases, in the Jardin at noon, when life size paper mache effigies of Judas, often political figures, are filled with fireworks and blown up in front of a large crowd.

-In 2023, I went to the Templo del Oratorio de San Felipe Neri the morning before the Good Friday funeral procession and walked in the back entrance.
+In 2023, I went to the Templo del Oratorio de San Felipe Neri the morning of the Good Friday funeral procession and walked in the back entrance.
 I was able to see the volunteers decorating the saints and other figures with flowers.
 It was a wonderful experience.
 Also that morning, for the second year in a row, I saw a colorful, small local procession passing by the Ignacio Ramírez Market from Animas.